 We cannot know fully the circumstances that each individual was working under.
 For those who were having to work from home due to the pandemic, their work environment may not have been adequate, they may have been homeschooling, and for several months, workflows were probably not optimal as teams adapted to remote working, some for the first time.

 While a lack of present supervision and potential increased interruptions can hinder productivity at home, there are fewer hours lost due to commuting and for some, more opportunity to focus and the ability to work when it best suits them.
-We are also seeing fewer sick days and lower absenteeism, and as this report shows, greater innovation to support people working from home longer-term.
+We are also seeing fewer sick days and lower absenteeism, and as this report with the University of Chicago shows, greater innovation to support people working from home longer-term.

 Unconscious biases in the workplace